scottjason/ng-Calculate/README.md

 - Scott Jason -
 <br>

-To run in your local environment, please make sure you have Node and bower installed.
+To run in your local environment, please make sure you have Node and Bower installed.
+Git clone the repo,

 Then in the root directory, type :